isabella232/gimp-book-painting/parametric-brushes.md

 <figcaption><br>A fast sample made in 2013 by Americo Gobbo with Dry Media paint dynamics and parametric brushes.</figcaption>
 </figure>

-## The Parametric and Pictorial Techniques
+## The Parametric Brush and Painting Techniques
 The main scope of this article is to see the misused of parametric brush on GIMP and to demonstrate how is possible to use the parametric brush with paint dynamics to emulate many kind of media, for instance, the dry media.

 On GIMP the brush set have a small amount of parametric brushes… why reason?
 Sincerely I do not know, perhaps, many illustrators, concept artists, photographers have been accustomed to see/utilize only raster brushes.